g0tmk/dotfiles-linux/README.md

 #### Basics
  - Xmonad interface using Alt as the mod key
+   - Note: Alt and super are swapped at a low level.
+So while the xmonad hotkeys here are listed as Alt and you press Alt to use them, the system is interpreting it as super and all configurations use super.
+To send "real" Alt, press super.
+This is configured in the [remap binary](bin/bin/remap).
  - Hotkeys
    - Open terminal: **Alt+Shift+Enter** hotkey in [xmonad.hs](xmonad/.xmonad/xmonad.hs)
      - App: `urxvt` - automatically installed, configuration [.Xdefaults](xmonad/.Xdefaults)